- Bike Registration

 The University of Delaware Emergency Care Unit is an award-winning, student-run volunteer organization, committed to providing professional emergency medical care.
 In addition to serving the UD campus, UDECU responds to emergencies in the surrounding community of Newark when needed.
 UDECU responds to emergencies 24/7.
 Staffed at all times with a minimum of two Delaware state and nationally registered Emergency Medical Technicians, UDECU EMTs respond to everything from sprained ankles to cardiac arrests to severe traumas.

 Rape Aggression Defense

 Rape Aggression Defense is a female self-defense program designed to combat against sexual assaults and rapes.
 This program was created for the average woman who chooses to use the option of physical self-defense.
 It is available to all female students, faculty, and staff (full and part-time).

 R.A.D. is taught by certified instructors and is endorsed by the International Association of Campus Law Enforcement Administrators.
 The course is physically and mentally challenging; however, it is also taught in a fun and friendly atmosphere.
 The following areas are covered in class:

 Awareness - Awareness and risk reduction are discussed, covering home and personal safety, date rape, carrying mace and/or other weapons.

 Technique - Self-defense techniques that can be used in a variety of confrontational situations are taught.

 Simulation - Realistic simulation scenarios where officers are dressed in padded equipment give class participants the opportunity to practice their techniques.

-E-mail Master Police Officer Alaina Crew to register.
-No phone calls please.
-Registration is REQUIRED.
-Please include your session choice and your University affiliation (faculty, staff, student)
+E-mail Master Corporal Alaina Battle to register.
+Please include your University affiliation (faculty, staff, student).